-The World Movement for Democracy is guided by the leadership of the Steering Committee, chaired by Jose Ramos-Horta, winner of the 1996 Nobel Peace Prize and former president of Timor-Leste (East Timor).
+The World Movement for Democracy is guided by the leadership of the Steering Committee.
 The Committee is made up of 30 individuals who represent democracy scholars, activists, journalists, and politicians from around the globe.
 Our members are leaders in their respective fields and bring multidisciplinary insight to World Movement’s work.
 Learn about their backgrounds and how they are influencing the democratic landscape below.

 STEERING COMMITTEE MEMBERS: